 Overall survival with lumpectomy plus radiation therapy is the same as with mastectomy .

 Compared to mastectomy, there is a slightly higher rate of the cancer returning to the breast (called recurrence or local recurrence) with lumpectomy .
 Any recurrence must be treated.

-The risk of cancer spreading to other organs (called metastasis and the main cause of breast cancer death) is the same for both procedures .
+The risk of cancer spreading to other organs (called metastasis or distance recurrence) is the same for both procedures .

 Learn more about breast cancer recurrence.

 For a summary of research studies on mastectomy versus lumpectomy plus radiation therapy and overall survival, visit the Breast Cancer Research Studies section.

 There are risks and benefits to consider when choosing between mastectomy and lumpectomy plus radiation therapy.
 These are outlined in Figure 5.3 below.

 The main benefit of lumpectomy plus radiation therapy is that the breast is preserved as much as possible.